 I have grappled with the angle to take with writing a review of Drop the Disorder.
 Should it be from my perspective as Family Psychotherapist working in our NHS Crisis teams and struggling to have my no labeling stance heard or respected by my colleagues clinging to their DSM bibles of pharmaceutical damage?
 Or perhaps […]

-Projecting my own vulnerability For 17 years I worked in mainstream mental health services.
+For 17 years I worked in mainstream mental health services.
 I qualified as a social worker in 2001, got my first job in mental health in 2002.
 I wanted to make a difference!
-Having grown up with a fair amount of traumatic experiences myself, I felt I had something to give. […]
+Having grown up with a fair amount of traumatic experiences myself, I felt I had something to give.
+And while that is […]